MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-guide-enrollment-windows.md

 ### Windows Autopilot administrator tasks

 - Be sure your devices are running Windows 10 and newer.
-For a complete list, see [supported device platforms](/mem/autopilot/windows-autopilot-requirements).
+For a complete list, see [software requirements](/autopilot/software-requirements).

-- For 100% cloud devices, you'll:
-  - Work with the OEM, reseller, or distributor to register the devices with the [Windows Autopilot deployment service](https://aka.ms/windowsautopilot).
+- In the [Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431), register the devices to Intune Autopilot.
+This step joins the devices to Azure AD.

+  For more information, see [register devices](/autopilot/add-devices) and [Add devices](/autopilot/enrollment-autopilot#add-devices).

+- Create an Autopilot deployment profile.
+For more specific information, see [Create an Autopilot deployment profile](/autopilot/enrollment-autopilot#create-an-autopilot-deployment-profile).

+  When you create the profile, you also:

-  - In the [Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431), add the devices, and create an enrollment profile that joins the devices to Azure AD.
-The enrollment profile also configures the out-of-box deployment user experience, including [user driven](/mem/autopilot/user-driven), [white glove](/mem/autopilot/white-glove), and more.
-For more specific information, see [Enroll Windows devices in Intune by using Windows Autopilot](/mem/autopilot/enrollment-autopilot).
+  - Configure the out-of-box deployment user experience, including [user driven](/autopilot/user-driven), [pre-provision](/autopilot/pre-provision), and more.
+For more specific information, see [Enroll Windows devices in Intune by using Windows Autopilot](/autopilot/enrollment-autopilot).

-  - In the [Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431), create a profile that configures startup behaviors, such as disabling the local administrator, and skipping the EULA.
-For more specific information, see [Configure Autopilot profiles](/mem/autopilot/profiles).
+  - Configure startup behaviors, such as disabling the local administrator, and skipping the EULA.
+For more specific information, see [Configure Autopilot profiles](/autopilot/profiles).

+- Assign the Autopilot deployment profile to your Azure AD security groups.
+You can also exclude security groups.

+  For more information, see [Create an Autopilot deployment profile](/autopilot/enrollment-autopilot#create-an-autopilot-deployment-profile).

-- For hybrid Azure AD joined devices, you'll register the devices, and create profiles in the [Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431).
+- For hybrid Azure AD joined devices, you register the devices, create the deployment profile, and assign the profile.
 You'll also install the Intune Connector for Active Directory.
 This connector communicates between on-premises Active Directory and Azure AD.

-  For more specific information, see [Deploy hybrid Azure AD-joined devices by using Intune and Windows Autopilot](/mem/autopilot/windows-autopilot-hybrid).
+  For more specific information, see [Deploy hybrid Azure AD-joined devices by using Intune and Windows Autopilot](/autopilot/windows-autopilot-hybrid).

+After the profile is assigned, the devices start showing in the [Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431) (**Devices** > **Windows**).

 ### Windows Autopilot end user tasks

-The end user experience depends on the Windows Autopilot deployment option you chose, such as [user driven](/mem/autopilot/user-driven) or [white glove](/mem/autopilot/white-glove).
+The end user experience depends on the Windows Autopilot deployment option you chose, such as [user driven](/autopilot/user-driven) or [pre-provision](/autopilot/pre-provision).

 - **Self-Deploying mode**: No actions.
 This option doesn't associate a user with the device.
 Users just turn on the device, and the enrollment automatically starts.

-  For more specific information, see [self deployment](/mem/autopilot/self-deploying).
+  For more specific information, see [self deployment](/autopilot/self-deploying).

-- **White glove**: Users turn on the device, and sign in with their organization or school account.
+- **Pre-provisioning**: Users turn on the device, and sign in with their organization or school account.
 The enrollment automatically starts.

-  For more specific information, see [white glove deployment](/mem/autopilot/white-glove).
+  For more specific information, see [pre-provisioned deployment](/autopilot/pre-provision).

 - **Existing devices**: Your users must do the following steps: